martin-der/hih/README.md

 ## What is it ?

-HIH Provide a command to ease vim highlighting
+HIH Provide a command to ease vim highlighting configuration

+The credit for the original idea ( an advanced *hi* command called *HI* ) goes to... someone else.

 ## How to use it ?